Guide on Differences between NBFC and Banks in India 2025

 Should You Choose a Bank or an NBFC?

-• Go with an NBFC if you need quicker loan approvals, flexible eligibility, or personalized financial services.
+• Go with an NBFC if you need quicker loan approvals, flexible eligibility, or personalised financial services.

-NBFCs are especially useful for people who don’t meet the strict requirements of traditional banks, like small business owners, self-employed individuals, or those with low credit scores.
+NBFCs are especially useful for people who do not meet the strict requirements of traditional banks, like small business owners, self-employed individuals, or those with low credit scores.

 Frequently Asked Questions (FAQs)

-- NBFC deposits carry higher risk as they lack insurance coverage from DICGC, unlike bank deposits, which are insured up to ₹5 lakh.
+NBFC deposits, if any, carry higher risk as they are not insured by DICGC, unlike bank deposits, which are insured up to INR 5 lakhs.
 However, NBFCs may offer higher interest rates to attract depositors.

-- The RBI’s SBR framework and new fixed deposit rules in 2025 have increased regulatory oversight for larger NBFCs, requiring them to maintain LCR and adhere to stricter governance standards, aligning their operations closer to banks in terms of stability.
+The RBI’s SBR framework and new fixed deposit rules in 2025 have increased regulations for NBFCs, requiring them to maintain LCR (Liquidity Coverage Ratio) and adhere to stricter governance standards.

 Author Image